pegortech/vagrant-ignition/README.md

 `config.ignition.ip`: Set to desired ip of eth1 (only applies if a private network is being created)

+`config.ignition.contoller`: Set to the name of the disk controller that the configuration drive is to be attached to.
+"Defaults to IDE Controller")

 ## Contributing

 Bug reports are welcome at https://issues.coreos.com/.